 The animated map below shows how precipitation varies through a typical year.
 Notice that most precipitation occurs in the tropics and swings north and south of the equator with the seasons.
 This seasonal shift in the location of tropical precipitation indicates a shift in the location of the ITCZ and is the reason why there are distinct wet and dry seasons on tropical continents.

 Asia, India, and Australia

 With the world’s strongest monsoons, this region stretches from the South China Sea into the Indian Ocean and includes Asia and the northern end of Australia.
 From June until September, summer monsoon rains occur in South Asian countries such as Vietnam, Thailand, Cambodia, Bangladesh, Laos, India, and Pakistan.
-From December until February, the monsoon rains move south of the equator towards Australia while South Asia experiences dry monsoon conditions.
-There is even an East Asian monsoon that brings summer rain to China, Japan, and Korea, but it is caused by a different type of wind pattern associated with the jet stream.
+From December until February, the monsoon rains move south of the equator toward Australia while South Asia experiences dry monsoon conditions.
+There is even an East Asian monsoon that brings summer rain to China, Japan, and Korea, but it is caused by a different type of wind pattern that is associated with the jet stream.

 Monsoons bring large amounts of rain to a location, often leading to large-scale vegetation growth.